Mampacuk/ft_containers/annihilation.md

 *	Should be implemented by returning allocator's `max_size()`.
 *	The number returned by it is platform-dependent and, unfortunately, it doesn't have to coincide with the `std` version.
 ### Template Ambiguity
 *	Insert, assign and constructor functions of vector and deque must use either tag dispatching or SFINAE to differentiate between two numbers (fill function) and two iterators (range function) passed.
-The first approach is preferrable because it's not polluting the signature of the function.
+The latter approach is preferrable because it's not polluting the signature of the function.
 ### Iterators
 *	Must be STL-compliant, i.e. should have all types defined, and tags included.
 It should be passable to call `std::sort()` with them, for example.
 *	Should implement the arrow operator by calling `addressof()`!
 Otherwise, a class with `&` operator overload will call the operator overload function instead.